GVersteeg/RepData_PeerAssessment1/PA1_template.md

 author : Gerrit Versteeg

-date   : Oct 14th, 2016
+date   : Oct 16th, 2016

 ## Loading and preprocessing the data

-Because the dataset (in ZIP-format) is already in the contents of the forked repo, we do not have to download the file again.
-_Note: the original data was downloaded in RPeng's Repo on Feb 11th, 2014._
+Because the dataset (in ZIP-format) is already in the contents of the forked repo, we do not have to download the file again. _(Note: the original data was downloaded in RPeng's Repo on Feb 11th, 2014.)_

-First step to take is unzipping 'activity.zip' into a ./data directory and then read the resulting 'activity.csv' into a dataset called 'DF-raw' using dplyr.
+After loading the dplyr package silently, the first step to take is unzipping 'activity.zip' into a ./data directory and then read the resulting 'activity.csv' into a dataset called 'DF-raw' using dplyr.
 A peek of the content is shown.

 ```r